zold-io/blog.zold.io/_posts/2018/07/2018-07-25-trust-in-blockchain.md

 Hence, the bigger the amount of server owners, the more trustable is the cryptocurrency.
 The amount of servers is not so important.
 What is important is the amount or people and organizations involved.
-The cummulative trust of the group is a derivative of the amount of conflicts they have between each other.
+The cumulative trust of the group is a derivative of the amount of conflicts they have between each other.
 FYI, there are about [ten major players](https://www.blockchain.com/en/pools) in the Bitcoin network at the time of writing.